syncfusion-content/wpf-docs/wpf/OLAP-Client/Sorting.md

 ---
 layout: post
-title: Sorting of Rows and Columns | OLAP Client | Syncfusion
+title: Sorting in WPF Olap Client control | Syncfusion
-description: Support to sort the results by rows or columns in ascending or descending order in OLAP client | Syncfusion
+description: Learn about Sorting support in Syncfusion WPF Olap Client control and more.
 platform: wpf
 control: OLAP Client
 documentation: ug
 ---

-# Sorting of Rows and Columns
+# Sorting in WPF Olap Client

 The sorting tab in the Filtering and Sorting dialog box provides an option to sort the results by rows or columns in ascending or descending order.